Skip to main content

 const server = await create(config)

-With this setting, sending a GET request to the root URL, returns the content that is in the './build' folder in your project, for example an HTML page.
+With this setting, sending a GET request to the root URL returns the content from the './build' folder in your project, for example an HTML page.
+Files are served relative to this folder (e.g., /index.htmlbuild/index.html, /css/style.cssbuild/css/style.css).

-To prevent conflicts between the API resources and the web app routes, configuring a staticFolder also automatically sets the apiPrefix to "api".
-Of course you can always change the apiPrefix to something else.
+To prevent conflicts between the API resources and the web app routes, configuring a staticFolder automatically sets the apiPrefix to "api".
+Of course you can always change the apiPrefix to something else by explicitly setting it.

 JSON Schema request body validation